mess42/pyrate/README.md

 - You need at least FreeCAD 0.16
 - copy (or symlink) the pyrate directory into `~/.FreeCAD/Mod` (Windows: `c:\program files\FreeCAD\Mod` or user directory [not tested, yet])
+- (in newer versions of FreeCAD >= 0.18 there is also the possibility to install pyrate via pip interface.)
 - choose workbench in FreeCAD
-- execution of build_rc is not necessary anymore
+- happy optical design :-)

 Additional Notes for Windows 32
 -----------------------------------------